What does Godfrey mean?

 Shown below is the birth name popularity of Godfrey for boys.
 Godfrey reached its highest position of #670 in the U.S. in the 1880s, but is not in the Top 1000 currently.
 (2014 Birth Statistics)

 Shown below is an analysis of the usage of the boy name Godfrey and associated names.
-Popular alternative forms of Godfrey appearing in the Top 1000 are Jeffrey (#266 last year), Corey (#387), Jeffery (#665), Jeffry, Jeff, Geoffrey and Jefferey.
-Variants like Geoffery are seldom used.
-Adoption of these boy names was at its apex during the years 1960-1969 (usage of 0.6448%) and has become significantly less since (usage 0.2103%, down 67.4%), with versions like Jeffery, Jefferey, Godfrey, Jeff and Jeffry falling out of fashion.
-Jeffrey (#266) and Corey (#387) are two of the more trendy birth names among these.
+Popular alternative forms of Godfrey appearing in the Top 1000 are Jeffrey (#266 2 years ago), Corey (#387), Jeffery (#665), Jeffry, Jeff, Geoffrey and Jefferey.
+Other variants, like Geoffery, are seldom used.
+Adoption of these forms of Godfrey was widespread during the years 1960-1969 (average #355) and has become significantly diminished since (#789, down 67.4%).
+Jeffrey has generally been popular among parents, although Corey appears to be becoming a favorite too, and Geoffrey has become less popular.
 (2014 Birth Statistics)